-If students cannot pay their account when due, they may request a payment arrangement through the Business Office.
+If students cannot pay their account when due, they may request a payment arrangement through the Office of Finance and Administration.
 Payment amounts and terms are variable and at the University's discretion.
 The University does require formal documentation and a promissory note for all arrangements.
 Students will not be allowed to register for additional terms, receive a transcript of credits, receive their diploma, or be allowed to participate in the commencement ceremony until their balance is paid in full.